A Specialized Protocol for Vision Support - Not a Quick Fix

 You May Be a Good Candidate If…

-You have a degenerative eye condition (AMD, glaucoma, RP, floaters, CSR)
+You have a chronic or degenerative eye condition

-You are committed to completing the full treatment protocol
+You are willing to commit to a structured treatment protocol

 Not Recommended For